 Critical situations are best overcome with a combination of proper habits and a well-developed, regularly exercised TDMP.
 These two components while separate are not mutually exclusive.
 The cue-routine pattern of our habits feeds into our overall understanding of the situation and supports our decision to Avoid or Recover.
 Once we select avoidance or recovery we then seamlessly respond with the “muscle-memory” mechanics developed in training.
 This cycle plays out until free from danger.

-However, before your instinctive mechanical response can begin, a strong and deliberate TDMP encourages you to assess elements of the situations such as:
+However, before your instinctive mechanical response can begin, a strong and deliberate TDMP encourages you to assess elements of the situation such as:

 > What is the threat’s distance, orientation, motion, and backdrop?